Pages

 The only difference with this one is that they've added Chinese mushrooms (and a bit of red chillies) to the green beans fried with minced pork.
 I also had to tapau the unfinished portion into my container, not because I over ordered but because I underestimated how filling the portions of our noodle/rice dishes were.

-Our drinks of Cantonese Fruit Tea (Cold) @ RM6 and Hot Ginger Tea @ RM4.90.
-I ordered ginger tea thinking it'd probably be the less sweet option but it turned out otherwise, so my husband had to finish it for me.
+Our drinks of a rather refreshing Cantonese Fruit Tea (Cold) @ RM6 and Hot Ginger Tea @ RM4.90.
+I ordered ginger tea thinking it'd probably be the less sweet option but it turned out otherwise (even though it was thickly ginger flavoured), so my husband had to finish it for me.
 For those who appreciate their utensils sanitised and served immersed in hot water, they'd be happy to know you get that here.

 My Personal Opinion